OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:68

-and if I question you, you will not answer.
+and were I to inquire anything of you, you would not respond.

 ## Luke 22:69